Switcheo/carbon-polynetwork-evm/README.md

 Withdrawals are initiated on Switcheo TradeHub, and would result in the `LockProxy.unlock` function being called by the CCM contract, the funds would then be transferred to the specified withdrawal address.

 To send ETH, `call` is used instead of `transfer`.
-This follows the recommendation from https://diligence.consensys.net/blog/2019/09/stop-using-soliditys-transfer-now/, since the withdrawal address could be a contract.
+This follows the recommendation from [this report](https://diligence.consensys.net/blog/2019/09/stop-using-soliditys-transfer-now/), since the withdrawal address could be a contract.

 ## Extensions